Depth zone1,000–4,000 m

 Life of the midnight zone

-FaunaHub does not yet profile the specialists of this zone.
-Animals widely documented here by ocean-science institutions include anglerfishes, gulper eels, and vampire squid, while sperm whales dive down to hunt.
+This zone's specialists are highly adapted to permanent darkness and scarce food.
+Animals widely documented here by ocean-science institutions include anglerfishes, gulper eels, vampire squid, and barbeled dragonfishes, while sperm whales dive down to hunt.

 Animal profiles in this zone